 White vinegar is also a great for removing mineral deposits and cleaning your shower head.

 Combine 10 parts water and 1 part household bleach.
 Using rubber gloves and a bristle brush, apply the solution to the desired area.
 Allow the solution a few minutes to work, then scrub with the bristle brush.

 To get into tight areas, you can also place the solution in a spray bottle, spray the area, and scrub using an old toothbrush.

 Rinse thoroughly, and then dry with old towels (in case there is any bleach solution remaining).

 Try a Hand Held Shower Head

 To make shower cleaning more convenient, replace your existing shower head with a hand held shower head (if you don't already have one).

 A hand held shower head rests in a bracket and attaches to a long flexible hose.
 You can remove the shower head from the bracket, hold it in your hand, and move the spray where needed to easily rinse your shower.

-To find the perfect hand held shower head, check our shower head selector tool.
+To find the perfect hand held shower head, browse our shower head products.